bitwarden/help/_articles/directory-connector/directory-sync-cli.md

 ### data-file

-The `data-file` command returns an absolute path to the `data.json` database file used by the Directory Connector CLI:
+The `data-file` command returns an absolute path to the `data.json` configuration file used by the Directory Connector CLI:
 ```
 bwdc data-file
 ```

-Configuration settings can be modified for the Directory Connector CLI by editing the `data.json` database file directly in your favorite text editor.
+Configuration settings can be modified for the Directory Connector CLI by editing the `data.json` configuration file directly in your favorite text editor.

 ### clear-cache